 Our Theory of Change: Stronger communities – an evidence-based approach

 We work in a lively and diverse city.
 We also work in a divided city.
-While the surface image of Brighton and Hove is of an affluent and bustling place, beneath this surface there are many communities – both of place and interest – with members who face multiple problems.
+While the surface image of Brighton and Hove is of an affluent and bustling place, beneath this surface there are many communities – of place, identity and interest – with members who face multiple problems.

 The Resource Centre is led by voluntary group activists from marginalised communities across the city, and has a clear focus on meeting the needs of groups active in these communities.